RaghadFares/haddaf/README.md

 ## Requirements

-- Python 3.x
+* Python 3.x
-- All packages listed in `requirements.txt`
+* All packages listed in `requirements.txt`
-- The `models/` folder downloaded from the link above
+* The `models/` folder downloaded from the models link
+* Testing videos downloaded from the testing videos link
+* Coordinates selected correctly from the PDF inside the testing videos folder